Gum Disease Treatment Lakewood

 Gum disease is a common bacterial infection that can affect the gums, roots of the teeth, and the bone that supports them.
 Early symptoms include red, swollen, and tender gums that bleed easily and can eventually develop into the leading cause of adult tooth loss in the world.

 We keep a close eye on our patients’ gums whenever they come to see us for preventive dental checkups.
 If you are dealing with gum disease, we can provide several targeted therapies in addition to working closely with a periodontist (gum specialist) close to your home or here in our dental office!
 Thanks to this coordinated effort, we can make sure your smile (not just your teeth) stays healthy and complete for years to come.
-If you’re experiencing the early signs of gum disease that we touched on above, contact us today!
+If you’re experiencing the early signs of gum disease that we touched on above, contact us today and learn how we can help with gum disease treatment in Lakewood!

 Why Choose Lakewood Complete Dentistry for Gum Disease Treatment?